Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 ## Server-ui

 The bootstrap function creates a NestExpressApplication using `src/app.module.ts`.
 AppModule launches the editor interface ([app.module.ts](..%2F..%2Fserver-ui%2Fsrc%2Fapp.module.ts)).
 It also launches an expressInstance that serves the routes in server-ui/src/express-app.js.

+The instance of tangy-form-editor in server-ui's editor uses the tangy-form lib instead of linking to the tangy-form code in the tangerine filesystem (i.e. "tangy-form": "file:../tangy-form" in package.json).
+This is a compromise to deal with a duplicate lib issue.

 ### Modifying the editor UI